 Mission: The Northeast Ridge of Lone Pine Peak in Winter.
-This route rises 6,900 feet from the valley floor.
+This route rises 6, therapy 900 feet from the valley floor.
 Over three miles of knife-edge ridgeline lead to the pyramidal summit of Lone Pine Peak.
-From the moment Scotty suggested we try it, this route appealed to me.
+From the moment Scotty suggested we try it, one health this route appealed to me.
 It’s so simple.
 Start on the desert floor.
 Get on the ridge.
 Climb all the way to the top.

 When rating the purity of a line, I use the Badass Scale.
 This line gets a 10.